6 Tips to Take Control of Your Business Calendar

 Stop Being a Slave to Your Business Calendar

 Perhaps you can put one or more of the tips in this article to use.
-Each one offers advantages for your organization, through development of staff or savings in cost, while also freeing you to derive more value from your time and effort.
+Each one offers advantages for your organization, through the development of staff, increases in your productivity, or savings in cost, while also freeing you to derive more value from your time and effort.

 You’ll find many more productivity secrets and business-management insights here on the Virtual Done Well blog, and also on our updated and improved YouTube channel, to which we are now adding a new video every week.
 Don’t forget to stop by and take a look.